ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ###  SPF-Authenticated Identifiers {#spf-identifiers}

-SPF allows a Domain Owner to authorize hosts to use its domain in the SMTP "MAIL FROM" or "HELO" identities.
+SPF can validate the uses of both the domain found in an SMTP HELO/EHLO command (the HELO identity) and the domain found in an SMTP MAIL command (the MAIL FROM identity).
 DMARC relies solely on SPF validation of the MAIL FROM identity.
-If the authorization is validated, the domain used in the MAIL FROM identity, which will also be the RFC5321.MailFrom domain in the email message, is the Authenticated Identifier.
+Section 2.4 of [@!RFC7208] describes the determination of the MAIL FROM identity for cases in which the SMTP MAIL command has a null path, i.e., the mailbox composed of the local-part "postmaster" and the HELO identity.
+If the use of the domain in the MAIL FROM identity is validated by SPF, then that domain is the SPF-Authenticated Identifier.

-DMARC requires that Identifier Alignment is applied to the SPF-Authenticated Identifier, because any Domain Owner, even a bad actor, can publish an SPF record for its domain and send email that will obtain an SPF pass result.
+DMARC requires that Identifier Alignment is applied to the SPF-Authenticated Identifier because any Domain Owner, even a bad actor, can publish an SPF record for its domain and send email that will obtain an SPF pass result.
 Therefore, an SPF-Authenticated Identifier that does not have Identifier Alignment with the Author Domain is not enough to validate whether the use